-Article 5.7 Scientific Research and Article
+Article 5.7 Placement and Thesis

-- 1. The board of examiners lays down the requirements with regards to the nature and content of the scientific research in separate rules.
-These rules are published on the faculty website and are considered to be part of the Rules and Regulations. - 2.
-A scientific research coordinator is assigned to the master.
-The scientific research coordinator is responsible for granting proposed research topics admissible. - 3.
-The Board of Examiners appoints an examiner as faculty supervisor/1st examiner for the research placement and the research article and a 2nd examiner for the research article.
-The faculty supervisor/1st examiner has expertise on the topic of the research article. - 4.
-The placement coordinator supports the appointment of the faculty supervisor/ $1^{st}$ examiner for the research placement and the research article and the $2^{nd}$ examiner of the research article.
+- 1. The board of examiners lays down the requirements with regards to the nature and content of the placement in separate rules.
+These rules are published on the FHML student intranet and are considered to be part of the Rules and Regulations. - 2.
+A placement coordinator is assigned to the master.
+The placement coordinator is responsible for granting a proposal admissible.

-- 5. The student may undertake a scientific research supervised by the faculty only once during the master's programme. - 6.
-The article must be written individually.
+- 3. The Board of Examiners appoints an examiner as faculty supervisor/1st examiner for the placement and thesis and a 2nd examiner for the thesis.
+The faculty supervisor/1st examiner has expertise on the thesis topic. - 4.
+The placement coordinator supports the appointment of the faculty supervisor/ 1^{st} examiner for the placement and thesis and the 2^{nd} examiner of the thesis. - 5.
+The student may undertake a placement supervised by the faculty only once during the master's programme. - 6.
+The thesis must be written individually.